Mike Ford Player Props: Mariners vs. Yankees

 Mike Ford At The Plate

-- Ford is batting .200 with four home runs and a walk.
+- Ford has four home runs and a walk while hitting .182.

-- Ford has had a base hit in four of 13 games this season, and multiple hits once.
+- Ford has picked up a hit in four games this season (28.6%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.